viamrobotics/docs/docs/fleet/provision.md

 1. When you, as the end user, power on the machine that has `viam-agent` installed and `agent-provisioning` configured, `agent-provisioning` creates a WiFi hotspot.

    - The [`agent-provisioning` configuration](#configuration) is at <file>/etc/viam-provisioning.json</file>.
-   - If a machine already exists, a machine credentials configuration file, if provided, is at <file>/etc/viam.json</file>.
+   - If a machine already exists, a machine cloud credentials file, if provided, is at <file>/etc/viam.json</file>.

 1. You as the end user then use your mobile device or computer and connect to the WiFi hotspot.